pjckoch/ROS-Robotic-Infant-Eyes/README.md

 - Clone the [ROS-Timing](https://github.com/pjckoch/ROS-Timing.git) repository: Allows for timing analyzation and synchronization.
 - Clone the [video_stream_opencv](https://github.com/ros-drivers/video_stream_opencv.git) repository: Used as USB camera driver.
 - Clone the [ROS image_pipeline](https://github.com/ros-perception/image_pipeline.git): Necessary for computer vision related applications in ROS.
 Used e.g. for camera calibration and stereo matching.
 This [patch](patch/stereo_image_proc_timing_analysis.patch) can be applied to the stereo_image_proc to analyze timing.
+- Calibrate your cameras: `rosrun camera_calibration cameracalibrator.py --size 8x6 --square 0.108 right:=/stereo/right/image_raw left:=/stereo/left/image_raw right_camera:=/stereo/right left_camera:=/stereo/left  --no-service-check --approximate=0.1`. (`--size` refers to the number of internal corners of your chessboard, `--square` refers to the edge length of one square on the chessboard.
+For more information on the parameters, consult the [ROS wiki](http://wiki.ros.org/camera_calibration)).

 ## How to use
 1. `roslaunch vision_launcher piVisualStream.launch` on any machine connected to two USB cameras.
+This will start the video stream
 2. `roslaunch vision_launcher pcVisualProcessing.launch` on any machine of your choice.
 Keep in mind that visual processing is computationally expensive.
 If you wish to use only camera (without stereo matching), you will have to adapt the launch files.

 **Remark**: you can optionally pass parameters to the nodes when calling roslaunch.
 See below for a list of parameters.